Table of Contents

 4. Add Some Peppermint Oil to Your Massage

-Rubbing peppermint essential oil to the affected region stimulates blood flow.
-This helps fade the hickey faster and reduce its severity in the first few days.
-Keep in mind that you need to use essential oil and not the variety extracted for cooking.
-Additionally, never use essential oils in their purest form.
-Always dilute them with a carrier oil such as olive or coconut oil.
+Peppermint essential oil stimulates blood flow, which fades the hickey faster and reduces its severity in the first few days.
+Use essential oil (not cooking extract).
+Never use pure essential oils straight from the bottle.
+Always dilute with a carrier oil like olive or coconut oil.

 5. Apply Vitamin K Cream